Advanced Stair Climbing Wheelchair: The 2026 Guide to Safe Emergency Evacuation

 High-Rise Buildings and Fire Evacuation

+When elevators are unavailable, evacuation is forced to the stairs.
 Many safety standards and drills emphasize having an executable evacuation plan for people with limited mobility.
+Reference: NFPA (National Fire Protection Association).

 Nursing Homes and Long-Term Care Facilities

+Drills are not for show.
 The real risks are nighttime staffing, fewer hands, and more residents needing assistance.
+These environments need rehabilitation and mobility solutions that remain controllable even with limited staff.

-5) Model Comparison (Structured at a Glance)
+5) Model Comparison (At a Glance)

-| Feature | Basic Manual Stair Chair | Our Advanced Stair Chair |
+| Feature | Basic Manual Stair Chair | Advanced Stair Chair |

 | Material | Standard Aluminum | Aircraft-grade Aluminum Alloy |